Georgia reports 14 new cases of COVID-19

 By Tamilla Mammadova – Trend:

-Georgia reported 14 new cases of novel coronavirus (COVID-19), bringing the total number of infected people to 1,264, Trend reports citing StopCov.ge, a special web page created by the Georgian government.
+Georgia reported 14 new cases of novel coronavirus (COVID-19), bringing the total number of infected people to 1,278, Trend reports via the National Center for Disease Control.

-Forty-four more patients have recovered from the novel virus in the last 24 hours, taking the total number of cured patients up to 1,054.
+Four more patients have recovered from the novel virus in the last 24 hours, taking the total number of cured patients up to 1,058.

 Georgia reported its first case of the coronavirus on February 26, 2020.
 Since then more than 225,000 people have been tested for the coronavirus in the country.